funkykespain/marketing_ml_classification_regression_clustering/README.md

 marketing_ml_classification
 ==============================

-Machine Learning-based classification model to analyze and predict customer responses in a marketing campaign.
+A machine learning initiative focused on leveraging classification, regression, and clustering models to gain insights and make predictions from marketing campaign data.

 Project Organization
 ------------